gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 ##### Groups

 A new `OktaGroup` will be created for each Okta group. `OktaGroup`s will contain a list of Okta users that belong to this group.
-This will be later used for RBAC calculation.
+This will be later used for access requests.

 ```yaml
 kind: okta_group